awsdocs/aws-kms-developer-guide/doc_source/concepts.md

 You can use AWS KMS [customer master keys](#master_keys) \(CMKs\) to generate, encrypt, and decrypt data keys\.
 However, AWS KMS does not store, manage, or track your data keys, or perform cryptographic operations with data keys\.
 You must use and manage data keys outside of AWS KMS\.

-**Create a data key**
+### Create a Data Key<a name="data-keys-create"></a>

 To create a data key, call the [GenerateDataKey](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKey.html) operation\.
 AWS KMS uses the CMK that you specify to generate a data key\.
-The operation returns a plaintext copy of the data key and a copy of the data key encrypted under the CMK, as shown in the following image\.
+The operation returns a plaintext copy of the data key and a copy of the data key encrypted under the CMK\.
+The following image shows this operation\.

 ![\[Generate a data key\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/generate-data-key.png)

 AWS KMS also supports the [GenerateDataKeyWithoutPlaintext](https://docs.aws.amazon.com/kms/latest/APIReference/API_GenerateDataKeyWithoutPlaintext.html) operation, which returns only an encrypted data key\.
 When you need to use the data key, ask AWS KMS to [decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) it\.

-**Encrypt data with a data key**
+### Encrypt Data with a Data Key<a name="data-keys-encrypt"></a>

-AWS KMS cannot use a data key to encrypt data, but you can use the data key outside of KMS, such as by using OpenSSL or a cryptographic library like the [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/)\.
+AWS KMS cannot use a data key to encrypt data\.
+But you can use the data key outside of KMS, such as by using OpenSSL or a cryptographic library like the [AWS Encryption SDK](https://docs.aws.amazon.com/encryption-sdk/latest/developer-guide/)\.

 After using the plaintext data key to encrypt data, remove it from memory as soon as possible\.
 You can safely store the encrypted data key with the encrypted data so it is available to decrypt the data\.

 ![\[Encrypt user data outside of AWS KMS\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/encrypt-with-data-key.png)

-**Decrypt data with a data key**
+### Decrypt Data with a Data Key<a name="data-keys-decryptt"></a>

 To decrypt your data, pass the encrypted data key to the [Decrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Decrypt.html) operation\.
 AWS KMS uses your CMK to decrypt the data key and then it returns the plaintext data key\.
 Use the plaintext data key to decrypt your data and then remove the plaintext data key from memory as soon as possible\.

-The following diagram shows how to use the Decrypt operation to decrypt an encrypted data key\.
+The following diagram shows how to use the `Decrypt` operation to decrypt an encrypted data key\.

 ![\[Decrypting a data key\]](http://docs.aws.amazon.com/kms/latest/developerguide/images/decrypt.png)